 - Metadata: Information about the origin, license, and author of the model.

-# Get the spec from the model spec = mlmodel.get_spec() # print input/output description for the model print(spec.description) # get the type of Model (NeuralNetwork, SupportVectorRegressor, Pipeline etc) print(spec.WhichOneof('Type')) # save out the model directly from the spec ct.models.utils.save_spec(spec, 'path/to/the/saved/model.mlmodel') # convert spec to MLModel, this step compiles the model as well mlmodel = ct.models.MLModel(spec) # Load the spec from the saved .mlmodel file directly spec = ct.models.utils.load_spec('path/to/the/model.mlmodel')
+# Get the spec from the MLModel spec = mlmodel.get_spec() # Print the input/output description for the MLModel print(spec.description) # Get the type of MLModel (NeuralNetwork, SupportVectorRegressor, Pipeline etc) print(spec.WhichOneof('Type')) # Save out the MLModel directly from the spec ct.models.utils.save_spec(spec, 'path/to/the/saved/model.mlmodel') # Convert spec to MLModel.
+This step also compiles the model. mlmodel = ct.models.MLModel(spec) # Load the spec from the saved .mlmodel file directly spec = ct.models.utils.load_spec('path/to/the/model.mlmodel')

 from sklearn.linear_model import LinearRegression import pandas as pd # Load data data = pd.read_csv('houses.csv') # Train a model model = LinearRegression() model.fit(data[["bedroom", "bath", "size"]], data["price"]) # Convert and save the scikit-learn model import coremltools as ct model = ct.converters.sklearn.convert(model, ["bedroom", "bath", "size"], "price") # Set model metadata model.author = 'John Smith' model.license = 'BSD' model.short_description = 'Predicts the price of a house in the Seattle area.' model.version = '1' # Set feature descriptions manually model.input_description['bedroom'] = 'Number of bedrooms' model.input_description['bathrooms'] = 'Number of bathrooms' model.input_description['size'] = 'Size (in square feet)' # Set the output descriptions model.output_description['price'] = 'Price of the house' # Save the model model.save('HousePricer.mlmodel')